 This page is intended to be accessible and useful to students, so if

 something is not working or if you need accommodation, please let me know.

 This is a health services administration research methods course that is offered fall and spring semesters as a Web-enhanced course using Blackboard.
 Web links are provided below that you should review.
-Required class attendance will be for the first class, two exams, and two individual meetings.
+Required class attendance will be for two exams (midterm and final), a presentation near the end of the semester, and two individual meetings.
 There will also be at least one optional review session.
 Required full class meetings will be in Dizney 112 or 128 from 6-8:45pm.
 In addition, you will be required to participate in online discussions and to turn all assignments in on time.
 This course requires you to be an excellent time manager!
 The most challenging part of a Web course can be keeping up with the assignments and class information.
 It is recommended that you check Blackboard for announcements on a regular basis, at least once or twice per week.
 You also need to stay current with your email on a daily (or almost daily) schedule.

 The course requirements include intensive reading and homework assignments during the first 6-7 weeks followed by the midterm exam.
-You will then apply your knowledge by developing an HSA research protocol and by critiquing several published HSA research studies.
+You will then apply your knowledge by developing an HSA research protocol (written paper and verbal presentation), critiquing several published HSA research studies, and completing an online program about protecting human participants in research.
 The course concludes with a comprehensive final exam.

-Schedule for Class and Individual Meetings: We will meet as a class during the first week of the semester for orientation, around week 7 for a midterm exam, and for the final exam as scheduled by the university calendar.
+Schedule for Class and Individual Meetings: We will meet as a class around week 7 for a midterm exam, near the end of the semester for student presentations, and for the final exam as scheduled by the university calendar.
 Two required individual meetings to review your protocol progress will take place during the last half of the semester.
 These will be arranged with each student.